davidberard98/gpumode-trimul/index.md

 ### 4. Einsum to BMM

+**Performance after einsum to BMM conversion:** 2.73ms (68% latency reduction from baseline, 40% from step 2)

 In a profiler trace, I observed that the einsum introduced a bunch of data layout permutations (on GPU), and the gemm kernel itself was somewhat slow.

 The einsum: